-Administrative data from New Mexico's Early Childhood Education and Care Department were analyzed for three separate five-month periods to examine changes in the usage and availability of child care.
+Administrative data from New Mexico's Early Childhood Education and Care Department were analyzed for three separate five-month periods to examine changes in subsidy program usage and availability of child care.
 Data from August through December of 2019 were used to establish a pre-COVID baseline, while data from January through May of 2022 reflect conditions after initial implementation of expansion policies.
 These initial policy changes included raising entry eligibility for child care subsidies to 350% FPL, with continuing eligibility to 400%, and waiving copays for those with incomes at 200% FPL or lower.
 Data from January through May of 2023 reflect conditions later in the economic recovery from COVID-19, and reflect the implementation of further expansion policies.
 For this time period, initial income eligibility for child care subsidies was further raised to 400% FPL with continuing eligibility to 425% FPL.
 Additionally, copays for all eligible families were waived during this period.
+This brief presents an overview of family-level findings.
+For more detailed, child-level findings, see our related data brief7 and substate supplement.8